25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Proxy Object

-The `Proxy` object (ES6) enables you to create a proxy for another object, which can intercept and redefine fundamental operations for that object.
+The `Proxy` object (ES6) enables you to create a proxy for another object, which can intercept and redefine fundamental operations for that object

 - Proxy objects are commonly used to log property accesses, validate, format, or sanitize inputs, and so on.